10 Strategies to 10X Your Website Traffic

 6. Blog Commenting

-Now that the obvious social media ones are done (although hopefully with some additional insights and tips to help you), here’s one much less common method to generate traffic.
+Now that the obvious social media ones are done (although hopefully with some additional insights and tips to help you), here’s one much less common method to generate website traffic.

 The first step is to create a list of blogs that are in your field or industry.
 Basically wherever your target market hangs out online.